Protest in DuBois peaceful

 “I think that we need to create change in our country,” Buttery said.
 “My dad found the Facebook group and I looked it up.
 I thought it was important to come out and show my support.”

-Other protestors thought it was important to show that small towns are not disconnected from events elsewhere in the world.
+Other protesters thought it was important to show that the small towns are not disconnected from events going on in the world.

 “We have to show that rural America cares what’s going on in the world,” Shaughny Richardson said.
 “Even though what we’re seeing is focused in cities, racism is happening here, too, and we need to support change.
 This year is going down in history no matter what happens, and you have to be prepared to tell your kids and grandkids about what you were doing to make the change you want to see in the world.”